andrewtrandev/GitGrub-2-way-market-place/README.md

 * You also just use normal markdown to describe them
 * User stories are well thought out, relevant, and comprehensively cover the needs of the app

-A user=buyer/seller
+A user = buyer/seller
 A user can buy meals and also list meals for sale

-A user should be able to view meals without logging in A user can place meals up so that other users may purchase them A user can logout at any screen
+A user should be able to view meals without logging in A user can logout at any screen
 A user can only edit and delete their own listings
-A user can list a description, price, address and attach a picture for their listing A user can purchase meals by paying through stripe
+A user can place a description, price, address for their listing A user can attach an image for their listing
+A user can purchase meals by paying through stripe
+A user can favorite a meal that they like
+A user can view all their favorites
+A user can navigate to parts of the website through the navigation bar

 ##### 8. Provide Wireframes for your App.